hillc255/CastingApp/README.md

 PURPOSE
 Movie-Robots casting application models a company that is responsible for documenting movies with robot actors.
 Movies and robots can be viewed, added, updated, deleted and searched in the application.
-This is the capstone project for Udacity's Full-Stack Nanodegree program.
+This is the capstone project for Udacity's Full-Stack Web Nanodegree program.

 APPLICATION STRUCTURE